 Rosacea sufferers should be cautious when it comes to witch hazel.
 Actually, they should be cautious when it comes to any and all astringents.
 The thing is, astringents can be drying.
 And you don’t want to add that to an already dry, damaged, rosacea-prone skin barrier.

 If you don’t have rosacea, will this toner work for you?

 Maybe, maybe not.

-Otherwise, if you don’t fall-in with those two groups—rosacea-prone and allergy-prone—I think it would be gentle enough for everyday use.
+If you don’t fall in with these two groups—the rosacea-prone and the allergy-prone—it’ll probably be gentle enough for everyday use.

 Where To Purchase Thayers Witch Hazel

 Check out Thayers Rose Petal Witch Hazel here on Amazon.

 Or if you suspect that you might be allergic to rose water, check out the unscented version here.